 Large truck and bus crashes kill about 4,000 people and injure about 100,000 every year.
 The Federal Motor Carrier Safety Administration (FMCSA) estimates that driver fatigue is a factor in 13 percent of crashes.

-Story, Abernathy, Campbell, Ashworth, Yarbrough, and Hudson, An Association of Attorneys, vigorously pursues claims and litigation when a tired truck driver causes injury orwrongful death.
+Story, Abernathy, Campbell, Ashworth, McGill, and Walters, An Association of Attorneys, vigorously pursues claims and litigation when a tired truck driver causes injury orwrongful death.

 Typically, more than one factor is involved in a crash.
 Experienced truck accident attorneys can ferret out all possible explanations and build a case of negligence against the driver and his company.